What is buying?

 What degree background and qualifications do I need for a graduate job in buying?

 The requirements for graduate or entry-level roles in buying vary from employer to employer.
 Some may not specify a degree subject or classification, but others might.
-Next, for example, suggests that a fashion-related degree would be of use for their trainee buyer position.
-TK Maxx doesn’t ask for a specific degree, but stresses that numerical and analytical skills are a must.
-Lidl asks that candidates for their graduate buying roles have a minimum 2.1 degree in any subject.
+TJX (the business that owns TK Maxx) doesn’t ask for a specific degree, while Lidl asks that candidates for their graduate buying roles have a minimum 2.2 degree in any subject.
 Do your research and make sure you know what each employer wants before you apply.

 There are also postgraduate courses in buying (sometimes buying and merchandising).
 However, a postgraduate qualification is rarely a necessity.

 - an understanding and knowledge of trends